ent/ent/doc/md/tutorial-setup.md

 go run entgo.io/ent/cmd/ent init Todo
 ```

-After installing Ent and running `ent init`, you should have the following structure:
+After installing Ent and running `ent init`, your project directory should look like this:

 ```console
 .